MozaikAgency/wp-theme-starter/README.md

 each module (file) to declare the dependencies it has within it.
 To use jQuery, or any other global library, in your webpack-ed js you have a couple of choices:

-- Use jQuery as a dependency for all modules in the project and include it in the final concatenated package:
+- Use jQuery as an internal dependency of your bundle<br>_(this means jQuery will be included in the final JS bundle created)_
 	1. With the terminal open _within the dev theme_, type `npm install jquery --save` or `bower install jquery --save` to install jquery for the project
 	1. In the `./gulp/config/scripts.js` file add this line to the top of the file to expose webpack within this file: